-In fiscal 2021, several Company officers organized and presided over a seminar for the employees of the Group companies as a venue for practicing and experiencing an inclusive leadership style that draws out and effectively utilizes a diversity of opinions.
-The initiative was designed to draw out a variety of opinions based on the diverse knowledge and experience of the participants in the seminar and to find new insights and create new value.
+Since fiscal 2021, Group officers have organized and presided over seminars for the employees of the Group companies as a venue for practicing and experiencing an inclusive leadership style that draws out and effectively utilizes a diversity of opinions.
+The initiative was designed to draw out a variety of opinions based on the diverse knowledge and experience of the participants in the seminar and to promote efforts to find new insights and create new value.
 This was done by having the officers demonstrate "inclusive leadership" while ensuring the emotional safety of employees.